lspas-volvo/environment-test/README.md

 Pipelines are also grouped by **app name** and **environment** so one can quickly find in GoCD's UI what versions of a given app is deployed in all environments and also find all apps that reached production environment stage.

+# Environments definition

+Environments are defined in ```environments.gocd.yaml```.
+One can define environment variables specific for a given environment that will be made available to all pipelines bound to a given environment (i.e. for making helm releases one could specify kube context ID).

+These variables can be overriden inside pipeline definitions if needed.

 # Pipelines definition

 Pipelines are configured to also monitor this repository with proper filters so they get automatically triggered (by GoCD polling mechanism) when something changes.